AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

-### And more!
+### And more mods!

 Today we provided an overview of many of the humorous mods on the mod portal, but there more out there and new ones emerging as time goes on.
 You may ask "how did these come to be?" but we barely scratched the surface.
-There possibilities with modding are truly endless, as demonstrated by the aptly named modpack [Whyyy](https://mods.factorio.com/mod/Whyyy-modpack/downloads), which puts many such mods together to give you a Factorio like never before!

-Many thanks to our modding community who have (and continue to) come up with such fun additions to Factorio!
+The possibilities are endless when it comes to modding, offering you both the coolest ideas, and the weirdest, as demonstrated by the aptly named modpack [Whyyy](https://mods.factorio.com/mod/Whyyy-modpack/downloads).
+Many thanks to our modding community who have (and continue to) come up with such colorful additions to Factorio!